Improving the Throughput of Diffusion-based Large Language Models via a Training-Free Confidence-Aware Calibration: Introduction

 To improve inference throughput, recently fast-dLLM \cite{wu2025fastdllm} proposed parallel decoding that unmasks all positions above a \emph{static} global confidence\footnote{In this work we define confidence score as the model's probability output score for its predicted tokens at each masked position.} threshold in parallel.
 While effective, this static thresholding has few key limitations.
 Firstly, fast-dLLM uses fixed block sizes with fixed step-size per block, essentially ignoring the change in confidence over the sequence.
 Secondly, it treats each block uniformly with a fixed sampling breadth~\cite{fan2018hierarchical,holtzman2018learning}, ignoring potential certainty differences.
 Thirdly, it employs a fixed token commit threshold, which also doesn't account for the variation in confidence across inference steps.

 \textbf{Our Contributions.} To address the above limitations, in this paper we present \textbf{CadLLM}, a \textit{training-free adaptive method} that uses lightweight confidence signals to allocate compute where uncertainty persists and save it where predictions stabilize.
 Specifically, we first analyze the difference in confidence across different blocks and denoising steps.
 Interestingly, we find that the confidence varies significantly across these dimensions (refer to Section~\S\ref{sec:case}).
 To more optimally balance the compute for token denoising in dLLM, we then present CadLLM.
-Based on the average confidence of the unmasked tokens in a block, CadLLM dynamically allocates the \textit{block size}, \textit{step size} and umasking \textit{threshold} during the inference steps.
+Based on the average confidence of the unmasked tokens in a block, CadLLM dynamically allocates the \textit{block size}, \textit{step size} and unmasking \textit{threshold} during the inference steps.
 To further reduce the token prediction softmax operation cost we present an \textit{adaptive vocabulary subset} selection based on the prediction confidence.

-Extensive experiments across multiple datasets at different generation lengths ($g$) demonstrate the efficacy of CadLLM with a throughput gain of up to \textbf{2.28}$\times$ over the state-of-the-art fast dLLM baseline \cite{wu2025fastdllm} with competitive accuracy.
+Extensive experiments across multiple datasets at different generation lengths ($g$) demonstrate the efficacy of CadLLM with throughput gains ranging from \textbf{1.1--2.28}$\times$ over the state-of-the-art fast dLLM baseline \cite{wu2025fastdllm} on LLaDA, and \textbf{1.1--1.4}$\times$ on DREAM, with competitive accuracy.

 [1]{#1} [1]{#1} [1]{#1} {\good{$\checkmark$}} {\bad{$\times$}} {\midq{$\bigcirc$}}